 POST: 15 | 09 | 18

-He presented a new research paper at ATypI18 in Antwerp on the 12th September 2018 on the 'The true source of the Sans' typeface, and has a chapter in the forthcoming publication 'Pen and Print: communication in the eighteenth century' on 'The serif-less letters of John Soane' to be published by Liverpool University Press in Spring 2020.
+He presented a new research paper on Piranesi's serif-less letterforms of 1756 at ATypI18 in Antwerp on the 12th September 2018, on the 'The true source of the Sans' typeface, and has a chapter in the forthcoming publication 'Pen and Print: communication in the eighteenth century' on 'The serif-less letters of John Soane' to be published by Liverpool University Press in Spring 2020.

 POST: 01 | 10 | 16

-Jon Melton delivered a presentation titled 'Revolting Sans' about the Cuban Afiche use of sans serif type on silk-screen posters in the 1960-70s, at the 'Song of the Sans' conference at Birmingham City University in Septemberber 2016.
+Jon Melton delivered a presentation titled 'Revolting Sans' about the Cuban 'afiche use of sans serif type on silk-screen posters in the 1960-70s, at the 'Song of the Sans' conference at Birmingham City University in September 2016.

 POST: 01 | 05 | 15